Ultimate Bali - 21 Days 🌴🇮🇩

 This is regenerative travel with purpose — grounded in Tri Hita Karana — leaving a positive legacy for both Bali’s changemakers and the students who join them.

-Every Expedition is Unique
+Every Programme is Unique

 This is an authentic learning journey shaped by real communities, social enterprises, and local leaders.
 Timings and activities may change with local rhythms and opportunities, but you can expect to experience the following key areas: